 Internet Message Access Protocol (IMAP)

-IMAP stands for Internet Message Access Protocol which was developed 1986 as an alternative to POP (Post Office Protocol).
+IMAP stands for Internet Message Access Protocol which was developed in 1986 as an alternative to POP (Post Office Protocol).
 The IMAP is now in version 4 and that’s why written as IMAP4.
-It is newer email protocol.
+It is a newer email protocol.

 IMAP unlike POP allows multiple clients simultaneously connected to the same mailbox.
 Different clients accessing the same mailbox at the same or different times can detect state changes made by other clients through flags stored on the server.